-to handle questions concerning the new Federal Campaign Laws.
-At that time, Mr. Dean mentioned to Mr. Magruder that George Gordon Liddy, then on the staff of the White House, was an attorney and former FBI Agent who might be just the person for that position.
+to handle questions concerning the new Federal Campaign Law At that time, Mr. Dean mentioned to Mr. Magruder that George Gordon Liddy, then on the staff of the White House, was an attorney and former FBI Agent who might be just the person for that position.
 Mr. Magruder also indicated that his discussion with Mr. Dean at that time may also have involved the security of surrogate candidates and problems that these candidates were being confronted with at that time.
-Mr. Magruder also advised that he may have mentioned to Mr. Dean at that time the CRP's need to gather intelligence about groups who intended to make trouble for the surrogates.
+Mr. Nagruder also advised that he may have mentioned to Mr. Dean at that time the CRP's need to gather intelligence about groups who intended to make trouble for the surrogates.
 However, he could not specifically recall if he mentioned this subject at that time.
 According to Mr. Magruder, the word intelligence meant to him information pertinent to who, what, when and where people may plan or in fact attempt to engage in any type of disruption.
 He stated that security for the Republican Convention was one of his responsibilities.

 Mr. Magruder advised that on another occasion he spoke with Egil (Bud) Krogh of the White House staff.

 Krogh also recommended George Gordon Liddy for the position of an attorney for the CRP.

-Thereafter, on December 10, 1971, a meeting took place between Magruder, Dean and Liddy in Magruder's office.
-According to Magruder this meeting was in the form of an interview and there was no discussion about "intelligence gathering."
+Thereafter, on December 10, 1971, a meeting took place between Magruder, Dean and Liddy in Magruder's an interview and there was no discussion about "intelligence" gathering."
 On Monday, December 13, 1971, Magruder hired Liddy as attorney for the CRP.